South Africa prevail despite Hogg feat

 Gregor Townsend's side conclude their series at home to Japan next weekend, while South Africa take on England.

-With five consecutive wins at their backs, Scotland were in confident mood.
+With four consecutive wins at their backs, Scotland were in confident mood.
 Last weekend's win over Australia was their third win against a world top-three side this year.

 The Springboks are a different animal to England or France or Australia, though.
 World champions and Lions tamers, this would be the ultimate test of Scotland's claim that they belong among the truly elite.